appumohanan/M2_DOOR-SENSOR-ATmega328/1_Requirements/README.md

 | `4_TestplanAnd Output`      | Documents with test plans and procedures

 ## SWOT- Strengths, and Weakness, Opportunities Threats
-### Strengths
-- User Friendly
-- Modular Approach
-- Low cost and Robust system.

-### Weakness
-- It can ba only use for single home
-### Opportunities
-- It can be implemented other than house.
-### Threats
-- sometimes it may not be work.

 # 4W's and 1'H
 ## Who: